kavyachirukuri/devTinder/homework.md

 - Use of regex in routes /a/ , /.*fly$/
 - Reading the query params in the routes
 - Reading the dynamic routes

+- Handling multiple route handlers - play with the code
+- next()
+- next function and errors along with res.send()
+- app.use("/route", rH, [rH2, rH3], rH4, rH5 )